This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Paintmakers vary a lot in how they apply the term "green shade" to ultramarines.
 We could take it to mean "not the red shade" or the slightly-less-indigo-one.

-Ultramarine Blue vs. Ultramarine Blue French?
+More notes on Ultramarine Blue vs. Ultramarine Blue French

 In short, Ultramarine French is usually- but not always!- more toward Indigo than a true blue.
 Sometimes people describe the more indigo shade as being "redder."
 Unfortunately there is no way to tell by looking at just the pigment code as they share the designation PB29.